[Holodeck –

 JANEWAY: Commander, pick out the Maquis crewmembers you feel would

 benefit most from the training.
-Have them report to Lt Tuvok at the next
+Have them report to Lt Tuvok at the

-duty shift.
+next duty shift.

-easy on you.
+you.

-[Cargo Bay]
+[Cargo

-all benefit from additional Starfleet training.
+would all benefit from additional Starfleet training.
 Consequently

-HENLEY:: I think we need some clarification.
+HENLEY: I think we need some clarification.
 Just why have we been

 singled out for this honour?